oracle/node-oracledb/doc/api.md

 [connection pool](#poolclass).
 The two pools can be used separately, or together.

-DRCP is useful for applications which share the same credentials, have similar session settings (for example date format settings and PL/SQL package state), and where the application gets a database connection, works on it for a relatively short duration, and then releases it.
+DRCP is useful for applications which share the same database credentials, have similar session settings (for example date format settings and PL/SQL package state), and where the application gets a database connection, works on it for a relatively short duration, and then releases it.